Skip to content

 Application Installation Process

 The application is deployed using Docker Compose.
-The installation involves creating specific Docker volumes for data persistence and launching the services defined in the compose file.
+The installation process involves the following steps:

 Access Rights and Security